Revisiting $\Lambda$CDM extensions in light of re-analyzed CMB data: Introduction:

-However, the combination of the latest Planck re-analysis PR4-\texttt{LoLLiPoP} and PR4-\texttt{HiLLiPoP} with the latest BAO and SN measurements in order to study the the tensions between the simplest $\Lambda$CDM extensions has not been studied as deeply as in the past.
+However, the combination of the latest Planck likelihood (PR4-\texttt{LoLLiPoP} and PR4-\texttt{HiLLiPoP}) with BAO and SN measurements to study the tensions between the simplest $\Lambda$CDM extensions (e.g. Universe spatial curvature as a free parameter) has not been that extensively studied as deeply in the past as other dataset combinations.

 In this paper, we use data from PR4 Planck \texttt{LoLLiPoP} and \texttt{HiLLiPoP} likelihood, DESI 2024 BAO data and SNIa from the Pantheon+ sample in order to get constraints in 5 models of cosmology to study the tensions in the parameter constraints.
 Throughout the paper we refer to PR4 Planck \texttt{LoLLiPoP} and \texttt{HiLLiPoP} likelihood as PR4.